Both Wagyu and Kobe beef are considered some of the world’s rarest and most expensive delicacies.

 Needless to say, these are some of the rarest cuts of beef on the planet.

-There are a couple of ways to get ahold of American Wagyu beef though – our favorite being Snake River Farms, an American Wagyu ranch that will deliver incredibly high quality meat straight to your doorstep.
+There are a couple of ways to get ahold of American Wagyu beef – our favorite being Snake River Farms, an American Wagyu ranch that will deliver incredibly high quality meat straight to your doorstep.
 It’s not exactly the same thing as bona fide Japanese Wagyu, but I can personally attest that the beef is spectacular.

 Final Thoughts on Wagyu vs Kobe